Social determinants of health in poverty: Poverty gradient and severity

-Within the impoverished population exists a wide range of real income, from less than US$2 a day, to the United States poverty threshold, which is $22,350 for a family of four.
+Within the impoverished population exists a wide range of real income, from less than US$2 a day, to the United States poverty threshold, which is $22,350 in a year for a family of four.
 Within impoverished populations, being relatively versus absolutely impoverished can determine health outcomes, in their severity and type of ailment.
-According to the World Health Organization, the poorest of all, globally, are the least healthy.
+The poorest of all, globally, are the least healthy.
 Those in the lowest economic distribution of health, marginalized and excluded, and countries whose historical exploitation and inequality in global institutions of power and policy-making, have the worst health outcomes.
 As such, two broad categories distinguish between relative severity of poverty.
 Absolute poverty is the severe deprivation of basic human needs such as food, safe drinking water and shelter, and is used as a minimum standard below which no one should fall regardless of where they live.
 It is measured in relation to the 'poverty line' or the lowest amount of money needed to sustain human life.
 Relative poverty is "the inability to afford the goods, services, and activities needed to fully participate in a given society."
 Relative poverty still results in bad health outcomes because of the diminished agency of the impoverished.

 Certain personal, household factors, such as living conditions, are more or less unstable in the lives of the impoverished and represent the determining factors for health amongst the poverty gradient.
-According to Mosley, these factors prove challenging to individuals in poverty and are responsible for health deficits amongst the general impoverished population.
+These factors prove challenging to individuals in poverty and are responsible for health deficits amongst the general impoverished population.
 Having sufficient access to a minimum amount of food that is nutritious and sanitary plays an important part in building health and reducing disease transmission.
 Access to sufficient amounts of quality water for drinking, bathing, and food preparation determines health and exposure to disease.
 Clothing that provides appropriate climatic protection and resources to wash clothes and bedding appropriately to prevent irritation, rashes, and parasitic life are also important to health.Housing, including size, quality, ventilation, crowding, sanitation, and separation, prove paramount in determining health and spread of disease.
 Availability of fuel for adequate sterilizing of eating utensils and food and the preservation of food proves necessary to promote health.
 Transportation, which provides access to medical care, shopping, and employment, proves absolutely essential.
 Hygienic and preventative care, including soap and insecticides, and vitamins and contraceptives, are necessary for maintaining health.
 Differential access to these life essentials depending on ability to afford with a given income results in differential health.